 When God calls you to a specific mission, He always equips you for the mission but He doesn’t promise an easy road.
 There will be many moments and days where the exhaustion and fatigue of chasing the dream, the goal, the vision, will be overwhelming and where you’ll be tempted to throw in the towel.
-God certainly calls us to come away to a quiet place and rest (Mk 6:31) and He assures us that as we wait upon Him He will renew our strength (Isaiah 40:31), but the honest truth is there are times in life when we’re flat out exhausted!
-Physically, emotionally, mentally and even spiritually.
+God certainly calls us to come away to a quiet place and rest (Mark 6:31) and He assures us that as we wait upon Him, He will renew our strength (Isaiah 40:31).
+However the truth is there are times in life when we’re flat out exhausted physically, emotionally, mentally and even spiritually.

-The Apostle Paul says, “don’t grow weary in well doing for in due season you will reap if you don’t give up” (Gal.
-6:9).
-Life is tough and our faith walk is difficult at times.
+The Apostle Paul says, “don’t grow weary in well doing for in due season you will reap if you don’t give up.”
+(Galatians 6:9) Life is tough and our faith walk is difficult at times.
 But we can’t give up!
 Where God guides, He always provides — but He provides for us as we continue to pursue Him.